 - The weighted wheel was designed to accommodate multiple diameter pulleys.
-Four adapter rings were machined which will accept 10T, 11T, 13T, and 15T pulleys.
+Adapter rings were machined which will accept pulleys with varying tooth counts.
 An adapter ring is placed in the center of the weighted wheel, the pulley placed in the adapter ring, and a hub locks the weighted wheel to the pulley.

 - The weighted wheel is not only balanced on the plane perpendicular to the shaft, but also balanced laterally along the shaft line.
 This balance must occur to ensure the weighted wheel places only radial loads, and not axial loads, nor twisting loads on the pulley.

 - A very fine elastic thread connects the load transducer to the wheel.
 This is done to allow the weighted wheel to exhibit small rotational displacement while a minimal change in force seen on the load transducer.
 Many of the pulleys tested are not perfectly machined .
 Some exhibit small amount of runout (center line of the bore not perfectly centered with the outside of the teeth).
 Some exhibit a non-perpendicular alignment of the shaft and plane of rotation.
 Because of these minor imperfections, when some pulleys are brought up to speed during a test run, the weighted wheel may vibrate slightly.
 The elastic thread allows slight wheel vibrations without affecting torque measurements.

 - The accuracy of the RTPT is +/- 0.001 watts